last-rev-llc/lastrev-libraries/README.md

 This monorepo uses [changesets](https://github.com/atlassian/changesets) to manage versioning and publishing of the different modules and apps.
 Please read up on changesets and follow the guidelines below:

 - When making a change worth noting (something that should show up in changelogs), run `yarn changeset`.
 This will ask you for the type of bump (patch/minor/major) and which packages it applies to.
 This is helpful since the person making the change generally knows whether it is a breaking change, a functional change or a simple fix.
-These changesets are additive,a nd will also take into account dependencies.
+These changesets are additive, and will also take into account dependencies.
 - It is generally a good idea to include a changeset with all pull requests.
 - When a change is merged into `main`, the [release github action](.github/workflows/release.yml) is triggered.